yusuzech/r-web-scraping-cheat-sheet/README.md

 ```

 ## 1.4. <a name="rvest4">Extracting Elements from HTML</a>

+Using regular expression to scrape HTML is not a very good idea, but it does have it usage like scraping all eamails from websites, there is a detailed discussion about this topic on [stackoverflow](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags).

+**Using rvest:**

+I will scrape https://scrapethissite.com/ for demonstration, since it has static HTML:

+For the purpose of extracting elements, using `read_html()` or `html_session()` are both fine.
+When using `read_html()`, it returns a xml_document.
+When using `html_session(), it creates a session and the response is included.

 ## 1.5. <a name="rvest5">Storing Data in R</a>
 ### 1.5.1. <a name="rvest5.1">Storing Data as list</a>
 ### 1.5.2. <a name="rvest5.2">Storing Data as data.frame</a>